-The addition of the new Patient Care Center at Butler Hospital builds upon Butler's longstanding commitment to meeting the mental health needs of the people of Rhode Island through providing high quality, innovative treatment in a safe setting that fosters understanding, dignity, and respect.
+The Riverview Building Patient Care Center, which opened at Butler Hospital in October of 2013, builds upon Butler's longstanding commitment to meeting the mental health needs of the people of Rhode Island through providing high quality, innovative treatment in a safe setting that fosters understanding, dignity, and respect.

-The New Patient Care Center at Butler Hospital Will:
+The Riverview Patient Care Center at Butler Hospital:

-- Totals 49,000 square-feet, including an expanded Patient Assessment Services (PAS) center and a new 26-bed adult inpatient care unit.
+- Totals 49,000 square-feet and includes an expanded Patient Assessment Services (PAS) center and a new 26-bed adult inpatient care unit.

-- Offers an expanded PAS center more than double the size of the hospital's existing area, including private evaluation and exam rooms, two waiting areas – one a separate secured waiting area for highly acute patients – and greater privacy for patients and families.
+- Expanded the hospital's former PAS center by more than double the size and now includes private evaluation and exam rooms, two waiting areas – one a separate secured waiting area for highly acute patients – and greater privacy for patients and families.

-- Houses a 26-bed adult inpatient care unit with private and semi-private rooms, enabling the hospital to have more beds available to accommodate patient acuity and meet increased need.
+- Houses a 26-bed adult inpatient care unit with private and semi-private rooms, enabling the hospital to have more beds available to accommodate patient acuity and meet the increased need in Rhode Island.

 - Brings a modern physical design and layout enabling improved patient flow and reduced wait time for patients being evaluated and/or admitted.